arzzen/all-exit-error-codes/CONTRIBUTING.md

 Contributing
 ============

 Want to contribute?
 Great!
-First, read this page (including the small print at the end).
+First, read this page.

 # Code reviews
 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

-Some tips for good pull requests:
+# Some tips for good pull requests:
 * Use our code
   When in doubt, try to stay true to the existing code of the project.
 * Write a descriptive commit message.
 What problem are you solving and what